Vanshika310/SmartContract_Module2/README.md

 Get Connected Sites: Clicking the "GET CONNECTED SITES" button retrieves the list of websites or applications that the user has connected to using Metamask.
 The number of connected sites is displayed in the "connectedSite" section.

 Get Transaction Address: The "GET TRANSACTION ADDRESS" button fetches the address of the latest transaction from the Ethereum blockchain.
 It displays the transaction address in the "transactionAddress" section.

+Read Contract: The function is responsible for reading a specific value from a smart contract and displaying it in the HTML page.
+It defines the contract's ABI (Application Binary Interface) and address.
+The ABI specifies the structure of the contract, including its functions and variables, while the address represents the location of the deployed contract on the Ethereum network.It creates a new instance of the Web3 object using window.ethereum as the provider.
+This enables communication with the Ethereum network.It creates a contract instance using the ABI and address, allowing interaction with the specific smart contract.It calls the myLord function from the contract using the contract.methods.myLord().call() syntax.
+This function is marked as view in the contract, indicating that it only reads data from the blockchain without modifying it.It retrieves the returned value from the contract, representing the myLord variable.
+It updates the HTML content of an element with the ID "dataArea" to display the retrieved value.

 Disconnect Metamask: Clicking the "DISCONNECT METAMASK" button requests permission to disconnect the web page from Metamask.
 Once disconnected, a message is shown in the "disconnectedArea" section.